tinuva/SDRPlusPlusBrown/docs/tx.md

 Buttons "Record" and "Play": ou can record your own voice and replay it back and observe how it sounds after processing.
 This is only for self control.
 You cannot transmit the recorded voice (yet).

+## My current config

+My current phone does not support ethernet over USB, to plug Hermes Lite 2 directly into it, so I use WiFi.
+I have a small WiFi router that is attached to the brick consisting of battery, HL2, amplifier, DC down converter and HF tuner, all connected together with a double-sided adhesive tape.
+On the router, I use WiFi on 5 GHz band.
+To achieve cross connectivity between HL2, SDR++ and the internet, i configured it following way:

+* HL2 is connected to the router via ethernet cable.
+* Phone is sharing the internet (Android portable hotspot) using WiFi.
+* Router is connected to the phone via WiFi (i.e. phone is internet provider for router).
+* Router has UDP port 1024 enabled and forwarded to the HL2 IP address.
+It is important to note that normally routers completely reject all traffic coming from internet side, so it is important to overcome this with a configuration.
+* HL2 IP address is fixed, my router's DHCP server remembers and does not randomize addresses.
+* I created simple golang program (can be found in repo) that can run on my openwrt router, and it can proxy hermes 2 lite traffic on UDP 1024 port to the backend transceiver.
+It is not required in the above configuration, but still can be useful.

+I probably could also try the use of USB internet sharing (Phone->Router USB) to avoid occasional WiFi interruptions, but did not do it yet.
+I got used to the wireless freedoms while laying on the sofa, and I can live with occasional glitches.

 ## Work in progress